Ruth Underwood: Hamilton Face Band

+Further activities

 Underwood performed in more than 30 recordings with Zappa or Mothers.
 Examples of her virtuosity can be heard on tracks including the "Rollo Interior interlude" from "St. Alfonzo's Pancake Breakfast" on the Apostrophe (') album (1974).
 Other work is documented on Roxy & Elsewhere (1974) and on "Inca Roads", the opening track on One Size Fits All (1975).
 Underwood can be heard (though not seen) in the soundtrack of the Zappa movie 200 Motels (1971), and the Dub Room Special DVD (1982), which includes performances from the KCET Special A Token Of His Extreme.
 She also features in the film of the Roxy performances (2015).

 During the 1970s, Underwood collaborated in recording sessions for a small number of other performers, most notably with the band Ambrosia, composer Jasun Martz, and jazz keyboardist George Duke, the last also a veteran of Zappa's bands.
-Underwood was the drummer with a rock group named the Hamilton Face Band during 1969, appearing on their recordings released by Philips Records and Bell Records.

 In an interview Underwood revealed that she played on one final session for Zappa shortly before his death from cancer in December 1993.
 Zappa was then composing mostly with the electronic Synclavier system, though he used recordings of live musicians which were later manipulated and arranged with the Synclavier.
 She recalled:

 A couple of years ago, when I heard that Frank was ill, I called him up.
 For 14 years we had no contact at all.
 He invited me to the house and we enjoyed some really nice visits with each other.
 Last June ('93) he called and asked if he could sample some of my stuff.
 I was shocked because I hadn't touched a pair of mallets since March of '77.
 I ended up practicing for 14 hours, which was all the time I could get together in the context of my life now.
 I spent four days at Frank's house sampling.
 This was really a miracle for me – that I could be reunited with him and still have something to offer.

 In 2008, she commissioned Gordon Stout to write a work for the percussion ensemble Nexus.

 She also features in the DVD - DC Collection: Vol. 1 - The Drummers Of Frank Zappa (2009) with Terry Bozzio, Ralph Humphrey, Chester Thompson and Chad Wackerman.

 Underwood is the mother of two children, both musicians.
 She resides in Los Angeles.